MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

     (IMAGE 4)

-   1. To view the existing reports in the selected diagnostics storage account, select the **Browse Inspector Report** button
+   1. To view existing reports in the selected diagnostics storage account, select the **Browse Inspector Report** button.

     (IMAGE 4)